webplatform/docs/css/data_types/length/index.md

 ** '''px''' units specify pixels, 96 per inch.
 These are often referred to as ''CSS pixels'', and do not necessarily correspond to the device's resolution.
 * ''Relative font'' lengths:
-** '''em''' units specify the height of the letter "M" in the current font ** '''rem''' specify the height of the letter "M" for the document's root element ** '''ex''' units specify the height of the letter "x" in current font, the general height of lowercase letters without ascenders
+** '''em''' units specify the height of the letter "M" in the current font ** '''rem''' specify the height of the letter "M" for the document root (usually '''html''') ** '''ex''' units specify the height of the letter "x" in current font, the general height of lowercase letters without ascenders
 ** '''ch''' units specify the width of the numeral "0" in the current font, which is roughly the average for most text
 * ''Relative viewport' lengths: